-Procedures: POST Instructor Regulations:

-- Emphasize the following points: - 1.
+- A. Lecturette: POST Instructor Regulations:1 - Emphasize the following points: - 1.
 At the successful completion of the course, each student will be certified as a Motorcycle Training Instructor.

-Minimum training standards for Instructors related to POST certified specialized training courses are outlined in POST Regulation 1070.d
+1Minimum training standards for Instructors related to POST certified specialized training courses are outlined in POST Regulation 1070.b